Couchbase-Ecosystem/cbl-reactnative-docs/versioned_docs/version-1.0/StartHere/prerequisties.md

 # Prerequisites

 Couchbase Lite for React Native is provided as a [Native Module](https://reactnative.dev/docs/native-modules-intro).
-Version 1.1 supports [React Native New Architecture](https://reactnative.dev/architecture/overview) through TurboModules on iOS and Android.

 The Native Module can be found at the following repository: [Couchbase Lite for React Native](https://github.com/couchbase/couchbase-lite-react-native).
 Shared TypeScript and JavaScript code lives in [couchbase-lite-js-common](https://github.com/couchbase/couchbase-lite-js-common).